Men & Motors: Closure

 On 2 April 2010, ITV1 HD launched on Sky Digital channel 178, replacing Men & Motors.
 As a result, Men & Motors closed on 1 April at 6 a.m. on both Freesat and Sky Digital.
 On Virgin Media, Men & Motors was removed from the EPG on 25 March 2010 for "operational reasons" to add an ITV HD launch information screen.
 Most of the programmes that were shown on Men & Motors moved over to ITV4.

 Assets purchase by One Media iP (2012-present)

 On 11 December 2012, One Media iP announced that they had acquired all of the trademarks and content rights of Men & Motors from ITV plc, including approximately 1,600 hours of programming.
-One Media are currently re-packaging the content for sale across a variety of digital platforms including the iTunes Store and YouTube.
+One Media are currently repackaging the content for sale across a variety of digital platforms including the iTunes Store and YouTube.
 The original Men & Motors footage including full episodes and clips are available to watch on the Official Men & Motors YouTube channel.
 The company said that in 2020 the YouTube channel received 2.5 million viewing minutes per week.

 One Media iP relaunched Men & Motors as an online channel in February 2021 with new and archived shows.